-Background: Over about a 12 month period back in 2013-14 Shahabuddin shared his commentary on four Past Masters with Ibn Arabi being the first.
+Master Series Background: Over about a 12 month period back in 2013-14 Shahabuddin shared his commentary on four Past Masters with Ibn Arabi being the first.
 The other three in the series are Al Hallaj, Jelal-ud-Din Rumi and Farid-ud-Din Attar’s Conference of the Birds.
 His commentaries are framed by Pir Vilayat’s 1970 paper of these Masters.
-They were filmed at his retreat center, usually in the late morning after he had met with the retreatants.
+They were filmed at the Sarasota retreat center, usually in the late morning after he had met with the retreatants.
 These 8 Ibn Arabi segments were filmed in 4 sessions spread over a week .
+Transcription Notes: Shahabuddin’s words from the video appear in the order he spoke them in his video commentary.
+Also most of Pir Vilayat original paper is interspersed among the discourse.

 Shahabuddin: Ibn Arabi platform of teaching can be so appreciated today.
 He acknowledged our everyday consciousness . . . and he acknowledged our infinite consciousness . . .
 And he did go back & forth between the two. . . .
 This thin isthmus . . . such a gift